Scratchbuilding the Mark IX Hawk from Gerry Anderson's Space:1999

 The Hawk was designed by Special Effects Supervisor Brian Johnson and then built by Martin Bower, who not only had to build one high quality 31" hero model but a half scale version as well.
 In order to build the highly detailed models in such a short time frame Martin resorted to kit-bashing and as a result a great deal of the Hawk is made up of model kit parts.

-try and identify as many kit parts as possible and then
+to try and identify as many kit parts as possible and

 The first problem was that I needed four Airfix Saturn 1b's and these rare out-of-production kits fetch big money on ebay.
 Luckily a friend, Tony Groves, had an old kit that he had built about 30 years ago and he kindly donated it's remains towards this project.
 I decided then to glue the two hull halves together, make moulds and then cast up copies in car filler and fibreglass.